-This management's discussion and analysis of the financial performance of Perry County Memorial Hospital (Hospital) provides an overview of the Hospital's financial activities for the year ended December 31, 2017.
+This management's discussion and analysis of the financial performance of Perry County Memorial Hospital (Hospital) provides an overview of the Hospital's financial activities for the years ended December 31, 2018 and 2017.
 It should be read in conjunction with the accompanying financial statements of the Hospital.